 - 3 Tablespoons butter

 - Preheat oven to 350°F.

 - Cook the macaroni according to package directions and drain.

-- While that is cooking, the melt the stick of butter in a separate saucepan over medium heat.
+- While macaroni is cooking, melt the stick of butter in a separate saucepan over medium-heat.

 - Add the milk a little bit at a time, whisking constantly.
 Once all of the milk is added, continue to stir and cook for another 3-5 minutes, until the sauce thickens.
-Add the cheese, turn off the heat, and stir to combine.
+Add the cheese, then turn off the heat and stir to combine.

-- Add the sauce to the drained macaroni, or the macaroni to the sauce (whichever is in the bigger pot.)
+- Add the sauce to the drained macaroni (or the macaroni to the sauce, whichever is in the bigger pot.)
 Stir to combine, then pour it into a greased 2-quart casserole dish.
-Top with additional cheese if you want.
+Top with additional shredded gouda if you want.

-- In a small bowl, melt the butter in the microwave.
-Add the bread crumbs and stir until they are all moist.
-Spread the mixture evenly over the top of the macaroni.
+- In a small bowl, melt 3 Tablespoons of butter in the microwave.
+Add the breadcrumbs and stir until they are moist.
+Spread the breadcrumb mixture evenly over the top of the macaroni.

 - Bake for 15-20 minutes, or until the breadcrumbs start to brown.